Dashboard Alternative School Status (DASS) FAQsFrequently Asked Questions and Answers for the DASS Program.

 When students transfer from a non-DASS school to a DASS school, the student is:

 - Removed from the combined graduation rate for both the non-DASS school and the district,

-- Included in the DASS graduation rate for the DASS school (because this is the school in which the student was last enrolled).
+- Included in the DASS graduation rate for the DASS school (because this was where the student was last enrolled), and

 Here are examples of how students are included in the school and district’s graduation rates when they transfer between non-DASS and DASS schools:

 Example: On February 7, 2019, Daniela, a fourth-year grade twelve student, transferred from a non-DASS school to a DASS school.
 (Both schools are within the same district.)
 At the DASS school, Daniela is also placed in grade twelve.
 She does not graduate at the end of the school year.

 How is Daniela included in the schools’ and district’s graduation rates?